-A boy who has the full FMR1 mutation has fragile X syndrome and will have moderate mental retardation.
+A boy who has the full FMR1 mutation has fragile X syndrome and will have moderate intellectual disability.
 They have a particular facial appearance, characterized by a large head size, a long face, prominent forehead and chin and protruding ears.
 In addition males who have fragile X syndrome have loose joints (joint laxity), and large testes (after puberty).

 Affected boys may have behavioral problems such as hyperactivity, hand flapping, hand biting, temper tantrums and autism.
 Other behaviors in boys after they have reached puberty include poor eye contact, perseverative speech, problems in impulse control and distractibility.
 Physical problems that have been seen include eye, orthopedic, heart and skin problems.

-Girls who have the full FMR1 mutation have mild mental retardation.
+Girls who have the full FMR1 mutation have mild intellectual disability.

-Family members who have fewer repeats in the FMR1 gene may not have mental retardation, but may have other problems.
+Family members who have fewer repeats in the FMR1 gene may not have intellectual disability, but may have other problems.
 Women with less severe changes may have premature menopause or difficulty becoming pregnant.

 Both men and women may have problems with tremors and poor coordination.